Pepe (footballer, born 1983): Real Madrid

-2007–11 seasons
+2007–11: Transfer and rise to prominence

 On 10 July 2007, Real Madrid signed Pepe to a five-year contract, paying Porto a €30 million transfer fee.
 On 15 March 2008, Pepe scored the only (own) goal in a 0–1 away loss against Deportivo La Coruña.
 Eight months later, he was involved in a fight during training with teammate Javier Balboa – the defender was nonetheless called up for Real's next match, whereas the winger was not.
 As Los Blancos were eventually crowned champions of La Liga, he delivered a Man of the match performance in a 1–0 win at the Camp Nou against Barcelona.

 Pepe was constantly hampered by injuries throughout the 2008–09 campaign.
 On 21 April 2009, he was also involved in an incident with Getafe's Javier Casquero: with the score at 2–2 and only a few minutes to play, he brought down the midfielder in the penalty area, being subsequently sent off.
 He then kicked Casquero twice, once on his shin and once on his lower back.
 When being pulled away from Casquero, he also pushed his head into the turf and stamped on him several times.
 In the ensuing mêlée, he also struck another opposing player, Juan Ángel Albín, in the face and eventually received a ten-match ban, which effectively ended his season.

 In the 2009–10 season, Pepe returned to claim his place back in the starting line-ups.
 On 4 October 2009, he scored his first goal in the league, against Sevilla at the Ramón Sánchez Pizjuán Stadium, heading home from a Guti free-kick in a 1–2 loss.
 However, on 12 December, during a match at Mestalla against Valencia (3–2 win), he landed awkwardly following an aerial challenge and was stretchered off the pitch in the dying minutes of the first half.
 Scans later showed that he ruptured his right knee's anterior cruciate ligament.
 He went on to miss the rest of the season, jeopardising his 2010 FIFA World Cup chances.